Armenia lawmakers elect president as leader eyes 'super' powers

 The new head of government -- who will also serve as the nation's commander-in-chief -- will be nominated by the ruling party and appointed by the president.

-Elected by the National Assembly for a single term of seven years instead of the current five, the president will be expected to largely rubber-stamp the prime-minister's decisions.
+Elected by the National Assembly for a single term of seven years instead of the current five, the president will be expected to mainly rubber-stamp the prime minister's decisions.

+According to recent amendments to legislation, he will not be part of the country's Security Council.

 Serzh Sarkisian (R), an ally of Russia's Vladimir Putin (L), appears poised to seek the prime ministerial role